Asymptotic Behaviour and Ratios of Complexity in Cellular Automata: Wolfram's Classification

 Hence the longer the string, the less important $c$ is (i.e. the choice of programming language or universal Turing machine). $K$ as a function from $s$ to $K(s)$ is upper semi-computable, meaning that one can find upper bounds.
 The shortest description of a string can be interpreted as a compressed version of itself.
 The result of a lossless compression algorithm is an upper bound of its algorithmic complexity.
 A compressed version of a string is actually a sufficient test of non-algorithmic randomness or low Kolmogorov complexity.

-Kolmogorov proposed to define the $c$-incompressibility of a string $s$ if $length(s)-K(s)<c$, and P. Martin-L\"of proved~\cite{martin} that a string $s$ is $c$-random if it cannot be selected by any possible computable tests at a level of precision $c$.
+Kolmogorov proposed to define the $c$-incompressibility of a string $s$ if $length(s)-K(s)<c$, and in~\cite{martin} that a string $s$ is $c$-random if it cannot be selected by any possible computable tests at a level of precision $c$.